 What makes us stand out is the fact that we are not just limited to chiropractic and physical therapy.
 We are an integrated practice that combines chiropractic care, physical therapy and many other techniques, like orthopedics together.
-We have a lot of options and lifestyle changes to exhaust before we we recommend surgery.
+We have a lot of options and lifestyle changes to exhaust before we recommend surgery.

-So it doesn't happen very often within our practice, and patients rarely end up needing surgical intervention, but when they do it is seamless.
-When a patient does need to go under the knife, we ensure that all the doctors are on the same page, and once they come back to us for rehab and physical therapy, we don’t miss a step, and there care is seamless.
+So it doesn’t happen very often within our practice, and patients rarely end up needing surgical intervention, but when they do it is seamless.
+When a patient does need to go under the knife, we ensure that all the doctors are on the same page, and once they come back to us for rehab and physical therapy, we don’t miss a step, and their care is seamless.